Baldwin calls for police to be on movie sets after ‘Rust’ shooting - NewsBreak

 Baldwin calls for police to be on movie sets after ‘Rust’ shooting

-“Every film/TV set that uses guns, fake or otherwise, should have a police officer on set, hired by the production, to specifically monitor weapons safety,” Baldwin wrote on Twitter and posted to Instagram on Monday.
+“Every film/TV set that uses guns, fake or otherwise, should have a police officer on set, hired by the production, to specifically monitor weapons safety,” Baldwin wrote on Twitter and posted to Instagram on Monday.‘The Rock’ pledges to stop using real guns on film sets

 Baldwin’s statement comes after his involvement in the accidental shooting on the Western movie set “Rust” last month in Santa Fe, New Mexico.
-The 63-year-old actor fired a gun while rehearsing for a scene, killing cinematographer Halyna Hutchins and wounding director Joel Souza.‘She was my friend’ — Alec Baldwin mourns cinematographer
+The 63-year-old actor fired a gun while rehearsing for a scene, killing cinematographer Halyna Hutchins and wounding director Joel Souza.

 However, many fans are slamming Baldwin for the concept.
-They say the responsibility does not belong to police officers, but it belongs to the armorer on the film set.
+They say the responsibility does not belong to police officers, but it belongs to the armorer on the film set.‘Rust’ film armorer says someone may have put bullet in gun

 Traditionally, the armorer has the responsibility of managing all firearms used on set, to ensure that they are appropriate for the setting of the film and that they look realistic.